15 (No Cost) Employee Wellness Strategies and Health Promotion Ideas

 To see similar results at your employee health promotion program, you need to start by creating a healthy culture that guides them towards investing their time in employee wellness strategies.
 Below is a list of health promotion ideas and employee wellness strategies that will help you create a healthy culture at work.

-When you incorporate these employee wellness strategies and culture change ideas into an organized and structured wellness program you will improve employee wellness strategies and reduce healthcare costs.
+When you incorporate these employee wellness strategies and culture change ideas into an organized wellness program you will improve employee health and reduce healthcare costs.
 Done right, it looks like this.

 These workplace health and employee wellness strategies are designed to change policy and improve the work environment so it is easier for employees to adopt and maintain health behaviors.

 Have little or no wellness program budget?
-That is okay.
-Besides many of the no-cost employee wellness strategies shown below, you can find even more low-cost wellness strategies and activities in this article.
+That’s okay, many of the no-cost employee wellness strategies shown below are free.
+You can find even more low-cost wellness strategies and activities in this article.

 1. Prepare and distribute a list of healthy dining options within a 2-mile radius of your workplace